 Beautiful Barn Doors

 You can give a fresh new look to any old entryway with a stylish and timeless barn door.
-These bold statement doors can not only add visual interest to a room, they are a unique way to add privacy between living spaces.
-Sliding barn doors are available in a range of different sizes, colors, textures and styles, from modern types with frosted glass and industrial elements to farmhouse-style doors made from richly-colored walnut, which means that they can seamlessly be incorporated to any home, no matter its design theme.
+These bold statement doors can not only add visual interest to a room, but they are also a unique way to add privacy between living spaces.
+Sliding barn doors are available in a range of different sizes, colors, textures, and styles, from modern types with frosted glass and industrial elements to farmhouse-style doors made from richly-colored walnut, which means that they can seamlessly be incorporated into any home, no matter its design theme.

 Greenery-Filled Window Boxes

 No green thumb required for this Gaines-inspired DIY.
 One of the signature “Fixer Upper” designs uses greenery to add life to living spaces.
 While you may not have a green thumb, you can plant easy-to-maintain spider plants to achieve an inviting lush green look.
 Consider replacing your wood planter boxes in the front windows of your home to boost your home’s curb appeal, or opt for a kitchen window planter box so that you can enjoy it.
 If you decide to hang your window boxes in the kitchen, consider planting a few herbs and edible flowers.
 They might come in handy every so often when you’re putting together a family meal or entertaining guests.